 Since 2015, more than 7,000 investors earned nearly €2M on Viventor.
 Depending on the loan type, your investment is secured by a collateral or buyback guarantee.

-Due to the latest events on ViVentor we don't recommend investing on this platform.
+Due to the latest events on ViVentor, we don't recommend investing in this platform until the situation stabilizes.
 Read the full review below.

 Viventor in Numbers